The Captains' Island

 Hydrea Boutique Hotel

 Built in 1803, this beautiful mansion was restored in 2010.
-The mansion was the home of Frangiscos Voulgaris who was the Bay of Hydra during the Turkish rule.
+The mansion was the home of Frangiscos Voulgaris who was the Bay of Hydra during the Ottoman rule.
 The mansion's exclusive location combines direct access to the island's center, and a point for ultimate relaxation.
 A smooth blend of elegance captures the visitor from the very first moment of staying in one of the 8 suites of Hydrea Exclusive Hospitality.